tqheel/tqheel.github.io/_posts/2021-11-09-november-10-den-meeting.md

 - Reminder: Work on Duty to God in Action with your family.
 - Popcorn BLITZ at NCSU Tailgate - 11/20 (time TBD).
 - Pack Hike at Jordan Lake - 11/21 @2pm.
 - Three additional Show & Sell events have been added.
 All three events will take place at On-Point in Raleigh from 10-4 over the next 2 weekends.
+Sign-up via the Trail's End app.

 ## Outdoor Adventurer